Fast read

 Composition and Operation: Solar panels utilise photovoltaic (PV) cells to convert sunlight into electricity.
 Importantly, the process is based on the interaction between sunlight and semiconductor material.

 While solar panels do produce low-frequency EMFs, they are substantially less than those produced by typical home appliances.
-Furthermore, numerous investigations have failed to find a clear and consistent connection between low-frequency EMF exposure and an increased risk of developing cancer.
+Many studies have not found a strong link between low-frequency EMF exposure and a higher chance of getting cancer.

 Regulations and Standards: Solar panels adhere to international safety standards and guidelines, such as those by the International Electrotechnical Commission (IEC).